sburns/advanced-redcap-interfaces/slides.md

 *   Implemented as Javascript, requires viewing the field in the web app for the calculation to execute.
 *   No access to third-party code (statistics/conversion tables/etc)
 *   Must re-implement across Projects.
+Somewhat mediated by using the same data dictionary.

-What if you have hundreds of records?
-Some poor soul has to click a button that many times.
+What if you have hundreds/thousands of records?
+Some poor RA has to view and save each record.

 ---